azureblaze/lockjaw/docs/index.md

 }
 ```

-`ComponentLifetime<T>` allows a type to decouple itself from whether the type depended on is scoped or
+`Cl<T>` allows a type to decouple itself from whether the type depended on is scoped or not.
+It may
-not.
-It may be an owned instance or a shared instance, but the type does not care as it will not
-try to move it.
+be an owned instance or a shared instance, but the type does not care as it will not try to move it.

 Scoped types or types that depends on them will have the same lifetime as the component.